 Biography

-Butler earned his master’s degree in choral conducting and music education from Radford University, studying under Dr. Meredith Bowen.
+Butler holds a master’s degree in choral conducting and music education from Radford University, where he studied under Dr. Meredith Y. Bowen.
 While at Radford, he served as the Graduate Teaching Assistant of Choral Studies, assisting with the university’s choirs and undergraduate choral music education courses.
 During his graduate lecture recital, he presented his research on teaching and programming music through a socially conscious lens, focusing on inclusive and culturally relevant practices in the choral classroom.
-He completed his B.M. in Voice Performance at West Virginia University, where he studied conducting with Dr. Kym Scott and voice with Laura Knoop Very.
+He earned a B.M. in Voice Performance from West Virginia University, where he studied conducting with Dr. Kym Scott and voice with Laura Knoop Very.

-Butler has been selected to participate in various masterclasses with renowned conductors including Drs.
+Butler has been selected to participate in masterclasses with renowned conductors, including Drs.
 Sandra Snow, Daniel Bara, Jennifer Sengin, Amanda Quist, and Janet Galván, among others.

 He maintains an active schedule as a guest clinician, adjudicator, and presenter, collaborating with high schools and university student chapters across the region.